How do we bridge the North-South divide?

 In 2015, the Centre for Cities think tank reported that between 2004 and 2013, there were 12 jobs created in the South for every one created in the North, where real wages also fell by nine per cent.
 Other observers thought the picture painted in the report was too gloomy – with northern areas catching up in recent years in terms of job creation.
 Nonetheless, it is clear that the gross regional product (GRP) of parts of the south-east of England outstrips that of many northern areas.
 Most starkly, in 2016, ‘Inner London West’ produced nearly £170,000 per person compared to £20,000 per head in Lincolnshire.

 The differences are clear in many other areas.
 On transport, the IPPR North think tank reported last year that from 2016 to 2017, spending in the capital rose by 11.4 per cent, but fell by 3.6 per cent in the north of England.
+It’s not merely a lack of government spending, either, but lower activity in the wider economy.
+One reflection of this is in the balance between public spending and tax revenues.
+Official figures show that spending outstrips tax revenues in every area of the UK apart from London and the south-east of England, which produce substantial surpluses.
+These deficits are particularly clear north and west of a line running roughly from Hull to Bristol.
 On health, a report published in June this year by Manchester University in conjunction with Sky News found that ‘between 2014 and 2016, an average of 1,177 more men aged between 25 and 44 died in the North than in the South each year’.

 There have been numerous attempts to solve the north-south divide.
 Most recently, the idea of a Northern Powerhouse, much promoted by the former chancellor of the exchequer, George Osborne, aimed to boost jobs, industry and infrastructure, with much talk of improved railway connections between northern cities and HS2 to speed up connections to London.
 However, some of projects have been scaled back or suspended, such as the TransPennine route from Manchester to Leeds – although the project seems to have been revived by Boris Johnson.
 Many argue the wealthier parts of the south, booming from London’s role as a world financial centre, need to distribute more of that wealth to poorer regions.